 You’ve probably heard of the gluten-free diet that has become increasingly popular in recent years.
-But how much do you know about it, and is gluten really as bad for you as people say?
+But how much do you know about it, what is gluten, and is gluten really as bad for you as people say?

 Whether you have a gluten sensitivity or not, you may want to consider removing this food from your diet for some reasons.

 What Is Gluten?

 So, what is gluten?
 The term gluten refers to the type of protein composite that is found in various types of grains, including wheat, rye, and barley.
 This protein is what gives bread dough its elasticity – it helps the dough rise while keeping its shape.
 It is also the ingredient that gives bread its chewy texture.

 Gluten consists of two proteins – glutenin and gliadin.
 These two proteins are joined with starch to compose about 80 percent of the protein found in wheat and other grains.